 The leftovers are just as good, if not better, so make plenty.

 The dish is Pork Adobo, which can also be made with chicken if you prefer.
 The name is Spanish, but that's about all.
 It's the national dish of the P.I., and like chili, there are hundreds of ways to make it, each one good in it's own way.

 Here's our quick and easy way.

-Add equal amounts of cider vinegar and Kikoman (or other high quality) soy sauce to cover the meat about two thirds.
+Cover the meat about two thirds up with equal amounts of cider vinegar and Kikoman (or other high quality) soy sauce.
 This is generally about a cup of each.

 Some people lean more towards a little extra vinegar but that is a matter of individual taste.

 Drop in a bay leaf or two, a shake of oregano, and a dozen or so peppercorns (or add quite of bit of fresh ground pepper in the last 15 minutes of cooking).